Environmental Compliance & Hazardous Materials

 5. STORMWATER AND LOW IMPACT DEVELOPMENT (LID) REQUIREMENTS

 The City of Los Angeles adopted its Stormwater LID Ordinance in November 2011 (Ordinance No. 181,899, updated in 2015 and again in April 2024 by Ordinance No. 188,125), requiring new development and redevelopment projects to incorporate stormwater management measures into their design.
-For residential construction, this is the regulation that most frequently surprises owners with costs they did not anticipate, because it triggers at thresholds that many homeowners do not realize apply to their project.
+For residential construction, this regulation applies at thresholds that are lower than many project teams initially expect, making it important to evaluate LID applicability early in the design process.

 When LID applies to residential projects